-Julie Steiner is the Managing Director of Odgers Berndtson Australia where she leads the Practices covering the Education, Health, Government and the Cultural sectors.
-In addition, Julie is the global Chair of the Odgers Education practices and Chairs the Australian Board and CEO Practice.
-Prior to her nearly 20 years in global executive search, Julie worked in the public and private sectors as General Manager Enterprises for the Australian Broadcasting Corporation and CEO of IMAX Australia.
+Julie Steiner retired from a senior executive career in May 2020.
+Most recently her profession was as joint Managing Director of an Australian search firm which she co-founded and then Global Practice Head of an international executive search firm.
+Prior to her 20 years in global executive search, Julie led large and complex organisations in the public and private sectors such as ABC Enterprises for the Australian Broadcasting Corporation and listed entity IMAX Australia.
 Her early career was in publishing with Macmillan and Penguin Books.
-She has been a broadcaster with the ABC and has sat on a number of Boards.
-Julie is a graduate of the Australian Institute of Company Directors, is the Chair of the Odgers Berndtson Global Education Practices and is on the Board of the Australian Chamber Orchestra Pty Ltd and the Nomination Committee of the ANU.
+She has been a broadcaster with the ABC and has sat on several Boards.
+Julie is a graduate of the Australian Institute of Company Directors.
+In addition to the Board of the Australian Chamber Orchestra Pty Ltd, Julie is affiliated with the specialist Risk, Board and Governance advisory firm, Blackhall and Pearl.
 Julie has an honours degree in English, Literature and Politics from the University of Melbourne.
+She is also a Director of the Australian Chamber Orchestra Pty Ltd.